Anluren/stack_vec/README.md

   - Manual usage with `StackAllocator<T, N, AlignAccess>` for advanced control
 - **Fixed capacity**: Reserves full capacity upfront to prevent reallocations (no buffer growth support needed)
 - **Simple API**: No need to manually manage buffers - allocator owns its storage
+- **No exceptions**: Returns nullptr on allocation failure for maximum performance (asserts in debug builds)

 ## Usage